NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

     corr-search -80 -2 20 2

+It is suggested that this setting be used very rarely.
 More details about this option and the inner workings of stereo correlation can be found in :numref:`correlation`.

 .. _perform-stereo: